gitter-badger/less-pocket/README.md

 ## Purpose
 Compile `.less` files into `.css` files.
 LESS files may contain an advanced form of CSS.
 LESS syntax supports variables, mixins, functions, and others fancy features.

-> If you have ever ventured to wirte more than 200 lines of CSS you'll probably love CSS.
-CSS preprocessors are so handy.
-Must of us believe that once you try a CSS preprocessor you never go back.
+If you have ever ventured to wirte more than 200 lines of CSS you'll probably love CSS.
+CSS preprocessors are so handy that must of us believe that once you try a preprocessor, you will never look back.

 ## Compilers
 Many compilers exist for many environments.
 Let's see a couple of them.